Overlooked teams up with newspapers to fight fake news – TechCrunch

-George Sehremelis is building what he calls a “social news network,” with the aim of combatting the spread of misinformation and fake news online.
+George Sehremelis is building what he calls a “social news network,” with the aim of combating the spread of misinformation and fake news online.

 “My goal has always been to make an impact on the 2020 election,” Sehremelis told me — a tall order, particularly when the big social networks are struggling to solve these same problems.
 And as if that wasn’t enough, Sehremelis is hoping to revitalize student and local newspapers at the same time.